-T2 - To work with the NRA in the provision of a safe transport route along the N24 national route.
+T1 - To work with the NRA in the provision of a safe transport route along the N24 national route.

 Issues of concern raised in relation to the by-pass related to inadequate lighting, the height of the Rathmore Road under-pass, the length of the slip-way, crash barriers and signage at the beehive.
-An appraisal of the by-pass by the Roads Section shows that the length is of the slip-way is in accordance with the NRA Road Geometry Handbook; the under-pass was designed to facilitate car use only for local access to the village and its hinterland - emergency vehicles are required to use the grade separated junction a short distance to the west of the Rathmore Road.

-Regarding suggestions to provide additional lighting, it has been found that there are negative safety implications with lighting isolated junctions along national routes for road users travelling along the mainline.
+An appraisal of the by-pass was undertaken by the Roads Section, it was confirmed that the length of the slip-way is in accordance with the NRA Road Geometry Handbook.
+It was also noted that the under-pass was designed for car use only to facilitate local access between the village and its hinterland and that it was always the case that Emergency Vehicles would have to utilise the grade separated junction a short distance to the west of the Rathmore Road.
+Regarding the request to provide additional lighting at junctions, it has been found that there are negative safety implications when lighting is provided at isolated junctions along national routes, this creates a situation whereby Road-users then have to adjust to travelling along a dark unlit section of road and then are forced to re-adjust to travel in an illuminated short section of road and then re-adjust back again to the dark, thereby causing added driver confusion.

-An inspection of the signage near the beehive indicates that sightlines are sufficient, but that repairs will be required in relation to the crash barrier.
+An inspection of the signage near the beehive indicated that the sightlines are sufficient, but that repairs are deemed necessary in relation to the crash barrier.

-T1 - To carry out works to repair the crash barrier at the by-pass near the beehive.
+T2 - To carry out works to repair the crash barrier at the by-pass near the beehive.